 Warning against Misleading Requests for Payment

-Christmas time is holiday time.
-In small and medium-sized enterprises, there is sometimes no principal or accounts manager at work in the office before or after the holidays; the colleagues step in as substitutes.
+Easter time is holiday time.
+In small and medium-sized enterprises, there is sometimes no principal or accounts manager at work in the office before or after the holidays.
+Now, in times of Corona, some companies are even missing more colleagues.
 That shouldn't be a problem in itself, if a company wouldn't receive business letters of a special kind at the very same time.
 We are talking about certain and sometimes very misleading invoices, offers and requests for payment for the publication, registration or renewal of intellectual property rights in commercial registers with costs.
 Often the colleagues who stepped in for those normally responsible are uncertain and pay overhasty for a service that may not be desired and, above all, is not necessary at all.

 The German Patent and Trade Mark Office (DPMA) regularly receives complaints about such letters via customer service.
 The DPMA positively points out that all these letters are not related to the Office.
 The Office does not send invoices or requests for payment at any time - neither for the application or renewal of industrial property rights nor for the publication of industrial property rights in the official registers.
 Although official fees are incurred for the services of the DPMA, the trademark or patent applicant must pay these fees independently and without explicit request.
 The applicant should note that he himself must ensure that he pays the fees due for the renewal of an IP right in due time.

 What fees are to be paid?